-We consent to the inclusion in the Prospectus that constitutes a part of this Form S-1 Registration Statement of Lottery.com Inc. (the "Company") of our report dated June 4, 2024, relating to our audit of the Company's financial statements as of December 31, 2023 and December 31, 2022, and for the years then ended.
+We consent to the incorporation by reference in the Prospectus that constitutes a part of this Form S-1 Registration Statement of Lottery.com Inc. (the "Company") of our report dated June 4, 2024, relating to our audit of the Company's financial statements as of December 31, 2023, and for the year then ended, included in the Company's Annual Report on Form 10-K/A for the fiscal year ended December 31, 2023.